IJhorst side tables

 The black epoxy frame (RAL 9005) of the tables is made from a construction of thin wire steel that elegantly shows the pressure and tensile forces.
 The characteristic frame fits perfectly into the spirit of the 1950s and still looks modern.
 Designers like Charles & Ray Eames and an artist like Naum Gabo used a similarly clear interplay of lines in which construction and aesthetics coincide.

-The top is available in American walnut veneer or matt laminate (liver and black).
+The top is available in American walnut veneer or black matt laminate.
 The largest format (L) is also available in clear or smoked glass.